• Skip to primary navigation

 None

-Chase Sapphire Reserve® offers 60,000 bonus points after you spend $4,000 in the first 3 months of card membership.
-Chase estimates these points are worth $900 in travel when you redeem through Chase Ultimate Rewards®.
-That's because the Sapphire Reserve offers 50% more value for your points when you use them to book travel through Chase.
+Chase Sapphire Reserve®: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That’s because the Sapphire Reserve offers 50% more value for your points when you use them to book travel through Chase Travel(SM).

-The Platinum Card® from American Express offers 80,000 bonus points after you spend $6,000 on your new card in the first 6 months of card membership.
-According to American Express's rewards calculator, these points are worth somewhere between $560 and $800, depending on how you redeem them.
+The Platinum Card® from American Express: Earn 80,000 Membership Rewards® Points after you spend $8,000 on eligible purchases on your new Card in your first 6 months of Card Membership.
+Terms Apply.
+According to American Express’s rewards calculator, these points are worth somewhere between $560 and $800, depending on how you redeem them.

-You may get even more value out of either card if you transfer the points to a travel partner like an airline or a hotel.
-However, purely on the basis of each credit card's evaluation of its own bonus, we give Chase the win here.
+You may get even more value from either card if you transfer the points to a travel partner like an airline or a hotel.
+However, purely on the basis of each credit card’s evaluation of its own bonus, we give Chase the win here.

 Cash Back Rewards